Are You Really Responsible?

 Charles Templeton, a newspaper reporter from Toronto, after a night of carousing and drunkenness, says that he had a conversion experience.
 By 1945 he was preaching with Billy Graham at Youth for Christ rallies around the U.S. and Europe.
 He began, however, to have doubts about the authority of Scripture and even began questioning God’s existence because of the suffering he saw from World War II.
 The last I heard he was ill, near death, and still an atheist.
 The sordid details of Roman Catholic priests who plied their paedophilia on young boys rightly incites anger and disgust, but are the victims of paedophilia justified in living ungodly lives and practicing atheism?
 And the alcoholic who blames his problems on his spouse or upbringing is failing to take responsibility for his sin.
 And what about your sinful propensities and practices?
 Who are you blaming?

-In a culture in which we sue McDonalds for our own obesity we should not then be surprised that many blame God for their problems.
+In a culture that sues McDonalds for our own obesity we should not then be surprised that many blame God for their problems.
 James, the half-brother of Jesus, is moving us back to the holiness and powerful Christian living of Pentecost, a height from which the church had already fallen; and he does so by promoting the pathway to holiness, telling us to rejoice in every circumstance, to see God in every trial, but also to see the devil in every temptation.
 James tells us three important things in this verse.

 First, temptation happens.
 No doubt about it!
 Adam was tempted (Gen. 3).
 So was David (2 Sam.
 11).
 So was Jesus (Matt.
 4).
 And so are all of us (1 Cor.
 10:13).
 And these temptations come from the outside.